My research focuses on the functional morphology and evolution of primate locomotor adaptations.

 I have particular interest and expertise in the functional morphology and evolution of the vertebral musculoskeletal system in primates, and the biomechanics, ontogeny and evolution of primate quadrupedal locomotion.
 See my CV for relevant publications.

-The broad goal of this research is to generate new information on the mechanics of quadrupedalism (movement on four limbs) in wild primates moving in their natural environments, permitting a deeper understanding of primate arboreal athleticism.
-Most of our knowledge about primate quadrupedal mechanics has come from lab-based research in which captive primates move across simulated branches.
+The broad goal of this research is to generate new information on the mechanics of quadrupedalism and leaping in wild primates moving in their natural environments, permitting a deeper understanding of primate arboreal athleticism.
+Most of our knowledge about primate locomotor mechanics has come from lab-based research in which captive primates move across simulated branches.
 In this study, we will bring lab-based methods to the field.
 Until recently, field-based biomechanical studies have been hindered by the difficulties of bringing laboratory equipment into complex and unpredictable outdoor environments.
 Fortunately, video technologies have become sufficiently durable and advanced to now permit high-resolution measures of animal locomotion to be collected in the wild with unprecedented precision.
-In this study, we will use these techniques to analyze quadrupedal movement (as well as substrate characteristics) in ten free-ranging New World monkey species at the Tiputini Biodiversity Station in Ecuador.
+In this study, we are using these techniques to analyze locomotor movement (as well as substrate characteristics) in free-ranging monkey species at sites in Ecuador, Costa Rica, Uganda, and Madagascar.
 The results of this project will further our understanding of primate locomotor adaptation and evolution, as well as contribute to K-12 STEM education and public outreach.

 The influence of very small body size on the evolution of primate quadrupedal locomotion

 Supported by NSF BCS 0647402, Liza Shapiro PI